simonwiles/palladio-webcomponents/ROADMAP.md

 - Extended Javascript API.
   - for those who might want to control the components from JS, but also to facilitate multi-component integration.
 - Export current view to PNG/SVG?
+- Some kind of automated test suite to guard against regressions.
+This is not going to be especially easy, but even just covering a modest amount of the (relatively small) codebase would give me some peace of mind.

 ## Existing Components